nervosnetwork/ckb/rpc/doc.md

 ## Parameters

-    Hash - Hash of a transaction.
+    hash - Hash of a transaction.

 ## Examples